top of page

 We've helped countless emerging artists to access industry standard and world leading professional development opportunities by funding or co-funding their training - working in partnership with Stan Winston School of Character Arts, Bernd Ogrodnik's Academy of the Wooden Puppet, John Robert's Puppetcraft summer programmes, Aaron Blaise's online character design and illustration course and many, many more!
 We've given away or heavily subsidised annual subscriptions to every emerging artist joining the programme for over 7 years now, and we continue to offer many of them paid work now that they are trained up and confident enough to take on the challenges with our continued support.

-During Covid lockdown, we were fortunate enough to be financially supported by Arts Council England again, and were able to commission 3 of our former Broken Live Emerging Artists to produce their very own work, and to work with us to create social media content, run a pilot podcast series and make their first ever puppetry films and shows! - You can see some of their work on our 'Emerging Artists' page in the 'Meet the Team' Section.
+During Covid lockdown, we were fortunate enough to be financially supported by Arts Council England again, and were able to commission 3 of our former Broken Live Emerging Artists to produce their very own work, and to work with us to create social media content, run a pilot podcast series and make their first ever puppetry films and shows! - You can see some of their work on our 'Meet the Collaborators' page in the 'About Us' Section.

 lottery_Logo_Black RGB.png